IGwenQin/Borehole-VR-Simulation/README.md

 <p></p>

-3. Click the "Save" and then click the "Generate" button to generate borehole.
+3. Click the "Save" and then click the "Generate" button to generate the borehole.
   Note: If parameters are changed, click the "Update" button.